-Since our study requires implementing performance-based incentives, it hinges fundamentally on an accurate measure of productivity.4 To this end we developed and introduced a high-resolution monitoring technology using smartphones.
-Each vaccinator in our sample is provided a smartphone, equipped with a reporting application that, as we discuss below, permits precise observation of when and where vaccinations are attempted.
+Since our study requires implementing performance-based incentives, it hinges fundamentally on an accurate measure of productivity.
+To this end, each vaccinator in our sample is provided a smartphone, equipped with a precise real-time reporting application developed expressly for this project.

-With this monitoring technology in place, we introduce intertemporal bonus contracts designed to elicit the time preferences of the vaccinators.
-In particular, vaccinators set daily targets of v_1 and v_2 vaccination attempts on day 1 and day 2 of the drive, respectively.
-Vaccinators face an interest rate, R, such that a single vaccination that is allocated to day 2 reduces by R the number of vaccinations required on day 1.
-That is, v_1 and v_2 satisfy the intertemporal budget constraint where V = 300.
-The bonus contract offers a fixed bonus of 1000 rupees (around \$10) for meeting both of their v_1 and v_2 vaccination target attempts over a two-day drive.5 If either daily target, v_1 or v_2 , is not met, the bonus is not received.
+Our tool for both measuring intertemporal preferences and tailoring intertemporal incentives is a special bonus contract.
+In this contract, vaccinators set daily work targets, and, conditional on reaching these targets, receive a sizable bonus.
+In particular, vaccinators set daily targets of $v_1$ and $v_2$ vaccination attempts on day 1 and day 2 of the drive, respectively.
+Vaccinators face an interest rate, R, such that a single vaccination that is allocated to day 2 reduces by Rthe number of vaccinations required on day 1.
+That is, $v_1$ and $v_2$ satisfy the constraint where V = 300.
+The bonus contract offers a fixed bonus of 1000 rupees (around \$10) for meeting both of their $v_1$ and $v_2$ vaccination target attempts over a two-day drive.
+If either daily target, $v_1$ or $v_2$ , is not met, the bonus is not received.